etag/user_documentation/User_Guide_for_ETAG.md

 You will likely want to download your data to use in local analyses or as a backup.
 Here we describe how you can download your data and how we backup your data in the cloud and physically at the University of Oklahoma.

 ### Downloading your data
-You can export and download your data as three .csv files (RFID Reads, Tagged Data, and Reader Data) from the corresponding pages within the 'My ETAG Data' tab.
+You can export and download your data as three .csv files (RFID Reads, Tagged Data, and Reader Data) from each tab (Reader Data, RFID Reads, and Tagged Data, respectively) by clicking on the "Download Data" button (bottom right).

 ### ETAG automated backups
 The primary ETAG repository resides within Amazon Web Services (AWS) Relational Database Services (RDS).
 The ETAG system will maintain an off-site backup copy of all data through the AWS Simple Storage Service (S3).